 I think about my son Patrick, who’s fifteen, plays on the freshman basketball team in Mesa, Arizona, where we live.
 He amazes me how he’s almost as tall as I am, six feet, and has a much better jump shot than I did at his age.

 Laureen and I get along.
 But it’s not as though we can finish each other’s sentences.
 We are not so agreeable, but more like two frisky cats attracted to each other, always a paw length away from protecting our egos.

 “I’m glad I’m with you,” Laureen says, putting the palm of her hand forcefully around my forearm.
 “Only as friends, may it be.
-Just co-workers.
-Man, that Bloody Mary was strong.
-It’s kicked in.”
+Just coworkers.
+Man, that Bloody Mary has kicked in!”